PFF Community Leadership Program

 What support will I receive from QUIC?

 QUIC will provide the necessary support services required to assist applicants to identify and plan projects.
 QUIC will also give pre-departure orientations, training programs, in-field and re-entry support that will enhance the health and safety of the fellows participating in the program.
 Part of this support will be maintaining contact with the Fellows while in the field to monitor their project progress and offering support if any personal/emotional challenges arise.
-For details on training and support, please visit Information for Selected Fellows.

 What happens if I realize I need to alter my budget/project activities or goals when I am in the field?